patrick-smael/ESP-IR/README.md

 # ESP-IR
-Simple NodeMCU Project to control a HDMI switch using web requests With the ESP8266 we can read and transmit infrared (IR) signals over WiFi web requests to imitate the remote of the HDMI switch
+Simple NodeMCU Project to control a HDMI switch using web requests...<br>
+With the ESP8266 we can read and transmit infrared (IR) signals over WiFi web requests to imitate the remote of the HDMI switch

 What you need: